 Pollution and chemical impact in your daily life can mutate your cells, causing cancer.
 To take precautions, you can drink blooming tea loaded with antioxidants, including catechins and flavonoids.
 This can have a drastic positive effect in your life, reducing your chances of breast cancer, colorectal cancer, and prostate cancer.

 As blooming tea is made of tea and edible flower, we can further look into the health benefits of drinking tea and flower tea.

 Health Benefits of Tea

 Tea has been consumed for its great medicinal and health benefits since ancient times.
 In fact, tea is the second most widely consumed beverage after water.

-Research shows that the polyphenolic compounds present in green and black tea have numerous health benefits, including the prevention of many chronic diseases such as cancer, diabetes, arthritis and cardiovascular diseases, stroke, and obesity.
+Research shows that the polyphenolic compounds present in green and black tea have numerous health benefits, including the prevention of many chronic diseases such as cancer, diabetes, arthritis, cardiovascular diseases, stroke, and obesity.

 In addition, tea possesses significant antioxidative, anti-inflammatory, antimicrobial, anticarcinogenic, antihypertensive, neuroprotective, cholesterol-lowering, and thermogenic properties.